rethinkdb/rethinkdb-rs/api/javascript/transformations/order_by.md

 }).run(conn, callback)
 ```

-__Example:__ If you have a sequence with less than 100,000 documents, you can order it with an arbitrary function directly.
+__Example:__ If you have a sequence with fewer documents than the `arrayLimit`, you can order it with an arbitrary function directly.

 ```js
 r.table('small_table').orderBy(function(doc) {